Lilly plans to slash some insulin prices, expand cost cap

 Lilly also is launching in April a biosimilar insulin to compete with Sanofi’s Lantus.

-Ricks said that it will take time for insurers and the pharmacy system to implement its price cuts, so the drugmaker will immediately cap monthly out-of-pocket costs at $35 for people who are not covered by Medicare’s prescription drug program.
+Ricks said that it will take time for insurers and the pharmacy system to implement its price cuts, so the drugmaker will immediately cap monthly out-of-pocket costs for all of its insulins at $35 for people who are not covered by Medicare’s prescription drug program.

 The drugmaker said the cap applies to people with commercial coverage and at most retail pharmacies.